 This means that if you've moved out more than 60 days ago, your home may no longer be insured, even though you may have paid the premium for your insurance policy.
-The verbiage is often in the fine print.
+Read the fine print of your policy.

 Types of Vandalism

-It's not unusual for a thug to cut off a lockbox in the middle of the night and take it home to drill out the key.
-Then, the thieves can return in the light of day and walk right in the front door.
-They back up a truck and before you can say "police," they have loaded the truck with all of the appliances.
+Fraudsters have been known to cut off a lockbox in the middle of the night and take it home to drill out the key.
+Then, the thieves can return in the light of day and walk in the front door.
+They bring along a truck and before you can say "police," they have loaded the truck with all of the appliances.

-A thief does not need to break into a home to cause damage.
-A thief can swipe, for example, the existing electrical panel and A/C compressor unit fairly easily because these items are generally located on the exterior of the home, in a side yard.
+However, a thug does not need to break into a home to cause damage.
+A thief can swipe, for example, the existing electrical panel and A/C compressor unit fairly easily because these items are generally located to the exterior of the home in a side or back yard.

-Sometimes kids, just for twisted fun, will throw rocks through plate glass windows to watch the glass break.
+Sometimes kids, just for twisted fun, will throw rocks through plate glass windows to watch the glass break or start a fire.

-In some situations, squatters break in and set up house.
-These aren't the kind of people who bring in a table and chairs and use napkins.
-They typically sleep on the floor and throw empty beer bottles at the walls.
+In other situations, squatters break in and set up house.
+These aren't the kind of people who bring a table and chairs along and use napkins.
+They typically sleep on the floor, may be substance abusers or don’t bother to throw empty beer bottles into the garbage can.

 Tips for Obtaining Insurance

-Those fees can vary from 2 to 5 times the amount of your regular insurance policy.
-Vacant home insurance can often be purchased monthly.
-You might wonder why a policy that covers an empty house would cost more than a policy that insures its contents but that's because vandalism is very costly to fix.
+Fees can vary from 2 to 5 times the amount of a regular insurance policy.
+The upside is that vacant home insurance can be purchased monthly.
+A policy that covers an empty house costs more than a policy that insures its contents because vandalism is very costly to fix.

 Ways to Discourage Vandalism

-People who do bad things like break into another person's home tend to choose the path of least resistance.
-They want to break into the home that is the easiest to break into and the home that seems to invite them to rob it.
+People who gain entry into another person's property illegally tend to choose the path of least resistance.
+They want to access the home that is the easiest to break into and that appears to invite them to rob it.
 Here are some ways to discourage vandalism: